GitauHarrison/notes/03_java/02_getting_started.md

 ### `static`

 When we run a Java program for the first time, there is no object of the class that is present.
-We, therefore, need  to use `static` to instruct JVM to lod the class into memory and then call `main` without creating an instance of that class.
+We, therefore, need  to use `static` to instruct JVM to load the class into memory and then call `main` without creating an instance of that class.

 ![Missing static](images/02_getting_started/missing_static.png)